 What vaccine will I receive?

-ACCESS is currently offering the Moderna, Pfizer and Johnson & Johnson vaccine.
+ACCESS is currently offering the Moderna, Pfizer, Johnson & Johnson and Pediatric Pfizer vaccine.

 Is there a cost to get the vaccine?

 If you are uninsured, your vaccine is covered by the federal government HRSA program.
 If you are insured, we will bill your insurance.
 You will not be charged a copay or deductible.
 If your insurance provider attempts to pass the bill to you, please call us at 312.526.2424 with any supporting documents.
 Please note, we will never charge you for your COVID-19 vaccine and will always support you to resolve any issues.